Nexmo/nexmo-developer/_documentation/audit/overview.md

 * A Nexmo Number gets assigned to an application.
 * Creation of a Nexmo application.

-Further information on types of audit events is given in the [Audit Event Guide](/audit/concepts/audit-events).
+Further information on types of audit events is given on the [Audit Events](/audit/concepts/audit-events) page.

 ## Audit Event object